 In 2007, in response to disclosure of the Terrorist Surveillance Program, Adam Schiff and Representative Jeff Flake offered a successful amendment to clarify that the Foreign Intelligence Surveillance Act is the exclusive means for collecting foreign intelligence information within the U.S.

-On October 1, 2009, the Daniel Pearl Freedom of the Press Act was introduced to Congress by Schiff, Representative Mike Pence, and Senator Christopher Dodd.
+On October 1, 2009, the Daniel Pearl Freedom of the Press Act was originally introduced to Congress by Schiff, Representative Mike Pence, and Senator Christopher Dodd.

 On March 4, 2010, the House Foreign Affairs Committee again approved the resolution recognizing the Armenian genocide by a 23–22 margin, leading the Turkish government to recall its U.S. ambassador.